Leadership and management

 As a shift manager, you’ll support the pub manager to lead and motivate the team to meet sales, profit and compliance targets.

-You’ll have a friendly nature and excellent communications skills – able to remain calm, when working in a high-pressure environment.
+You’ll have a friendly nature and excellent communications skills – able to remain calm, when working in a fast-paced environment.
 You’ll create a people-focused culture, leading by example and creating an environment in which your team members can learn and develop their skills.

 As a pub manager, you’ll need to take full responsibility for all aspects of managing a successful pub.